razorpay/blade/packages/blade/src/components/Tour/_decisions/decisions.md

 - [x] **Tour:** A guided tour with multiple steps
 - [x] **Masking:** Mask the rest of the page except the highlighted element.

+## Components

+- **Tour:** A guided tour with multiple steps
+- **TourStep:** An enhancer component which is used to wrap the element that needs to be highlighted with an unique identifier.
+- **TourFooter:** An opt in component which you can use to compose footer which has predefined button placements with consistent spacing as defined in figma.

 ## Basic Usage Structure

 With Tour component, you can specify an array of steps with a `name` prop for each step, and then use the `TourStep` component to wrap the element that needs to be highlighted with the same `name` prop.